SEESolutions-it/DpdlEngine/doc/Dpdl_documentation.md

 [Dpdl scripting API Documentation](https://github.com/SEESolutions-it/DpdlEngine/blob/main/doc/Dpdl_API.md)

-### Dpdl embedded C
+### Dpdl embedded C code

-Dpdl allows to embed ANSI C code (a minimal subset of C90) directly within Dpdl scripts.
+Dpdl allows the embedding and execution of ANSI C code (a minimal subset of C90) directly within Dpdl scripts.
 The C code is interpreted at runtime.

 Data and parameters can be passed to the interpreted C code, and from C code to the calling Dpdl runtime, via dedicated API functions.

-The C interpreter included by default is very compact (only ca. 400 Kb on raspberry)and and includes only a minimal subset of the C library.
+The C interpreter included  by default (in 'DpdlEngine' and DpdlEngine lite') is very compact (only ca. 400 Kb on Raspberry Pi) with no dependencies and includes only a minimal subset of the C library.
 Custom libraries can added if needed.

-Alternatively, more advanced C/C++ interpreters can be added to the Dpdl runtime lib, for example the Ch C/C++ interpreter from softintegration or the C interpreter from compcert.
+Alternatively, more advanced C/C++ interpreters can be invoked from the Dpdl runtime, for example the Ch C/C++ interpreter from SoftIntegration or the C interpreter from CompCert.
 More languages will be supported in future.

-To embed C code within Dpdl scripts use the keyword **>>c** to start the embedded code, and the keyword **<<** to end the embedded code.
+To embed C code within Dpdl scripts use the keyword '**>>c**' to start the embedded code, and the keyword '**<<**' to end the embedded code.

 Example:
 ```python